deepdoctection/deepdoctection/README.md

 pip install ".[source-pt]"
 ```

 This will install the basic dependencies to get started with the first notebooks.
-More libraries can be
-used, once more dependencies have been installed:
+To get all package extensions,

 ```
 cd deepdoctection